Virginia P. Bacon: Personal life

 Virginia married Walter Rathbone Bacon in Bordeaux, France, on February 16, 1882.
 After her marriage she divided her time between Bordeaux, France, Turriff, Scotland, and New York City.
-Her main places of residence were Netherdale House, the large estate she shared with Walter in Turriff, and the apartment at 247 Fifth Avenue in Manhattan that she shared with Walter and his brother Edward Rathbone Bacon.
+Her main places of residence were Netherdale House, the large estate she shared with Walter in Turriff, and the apartment at 247 Fifth Avenue in NoMad, Manhattan that she shared with Walter and his brother Edward Rathbone Bacon.

 The couple returned to New York at least once a year.
 In 1914 the Bacons found themselves, and Virginia's brother-in-law Edward, stuck in the United States due to the outbreak of World War I. Neither Walter nor Edward would live to see the end of the war.
 Virginia died several months after peace was declared, on April 7, 1919.
 She died in her home from "a complication of diseases."
 Her funeral was held at St. Thomas Church in Manhattan and, along with her husband and brother-in-law, Virginia was buried in the Bacon Mausoleum in Woodlawn, New York.
 Virginia and Walter had no children.
 The only family noted in her obituary was her sister, Mrs. Schmidt Barker and her nephew, Harold Oakley Barker.